Shooting: Slings

 A type of shooting sling.
 All positions are strengthened through the use of a hasty sling.
 The formal tight sling is detached from the rear sling swivel and tightened above the bicep of the supporting arm.
 Almost any carrying strap can be used in the hasty sling mode.
 There is often a compromise between the most comfortable "carry" length for shooter's sling and the ideal tension for a hasty sling.
-The steadiness achieved is almost as good as a tight competition sling and it is a lot faster.
+The steadiness achieved is almost as good as a tight competition sling, and it is much faster.

 Competitions

 In ISSF shooting events, 3 out of 7 shooting positions are used.
-Positions not used are supine, sitting, rice paddy squat and side position.
+Positions not used are supine, sitting, rice paddy squat, and side position.